Career Development | Columbia Journalism School

 [email protected]

 Need help with JobNews, recruiting or registering for the Career Expo?
-Contact Shumaisa Rehman-Nabi, Assistant Director.
+Contact Shumaisa Rehman-Nabi, assistant director of Career Development.